jprochazka/adsb-receiver/README.md

 Download the latest ADS-B Receiver Raspbian Jessie Lite image for Raspberry Pi devices. https://github.com/jprochazka/adsb-receiver/releases/latest

+When setting up the portal you will have to choose between a lite or advanced installation.
+Advanced features adds flight logging and plotting and should only be chosen on devices running a more sturdy data storage solution.

+*It is recommended that anyone using a SD card as they storage medium not attempt to use the advanced features.*

 #### Manual installations...

     sudo apt-get update